the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Fixed alignment of description text for checkbox and radio fields in admin settings screens [129061]

 = [4.9.11.2] 2019-06-20 =

 * Fix - Add Promoter PCSS file so that the proper CSS will be generated on package build [129584]